Architecture Studios for Kids and Families in Gowanus

 July 13 – July 17

 A nature-inspired week focused on materials, landscape, and cozy design.
-Campers study cabins from around the world, sketch site plans, and build models using natural palettes.
+Kids study cabins from around the world, sketch site plans, and build models using natural palettes.
 Their individual cabins come together to form a peaceful Catskills retreat.

 Week 4: Beach House